-Let’s say you’re selling your business and were lucky enough to quickly find a keen buyer.
-As part of the process, you offer to transfer your existing lease to the buyer to save them the trouble of entering an entirely new lease.
+Let’s say you’re selling your business and were fortunate enough to quickly find a keen buyer.
+As part of the process, you offer to transfer your existing lease to the buyer – saving them the hassle of negotiating an entirely new agreement.
+This approach can streamline your business sale and help maintain continuity, provided you follow the proper legal procedures.

-The buyer agrees, and you are now transferring your obligations under your existing lease to the buyer, who will now be using the premises.
+The buyer agrees, and you are now transferring your obligations under your existing lease to the buyer, who will assume full responsibility for the premises.
+This seamless transition can benefit both parties, reducing potential disruptions to operations.

-This is known as a Transfer of Lease (or a Deed Of Assignment Of Lease).
+This process is known as a Transfer of Lease (or a Deed Of Assignment Of Lease).
+It remains a common solution for business owners looking to exit their lease obligations without initiating an entirely new contract.

 What Is A Transfer Of Lease?